Houston Schools with Film Programs

 Associate of Applied Science in Film/Video Production and Special Effects

-Coursework that is related to film at this school covers topics like audio production, studio production, survey of electronic media, videotape editing, non-linear video editing, advanced digital video and writing for electronic media.
+Coursework that is related to film at this school covers topics like audio production, studio production, a survey of electronic media, videotape editing, non-linear video editing, advanced digital video and writing for electronic media.
 As part of this program, students can participate in an internship.
 Students have access to several laboratories and television studios as a part of this program.

 Texas Southern University